-The Company has recognised intercompany loan arrangements of £235,243,967 (2020: £137,895,996) which are not repayable on demand.
-These arrangements are presented in Notes 10 and 11, which illustrate the fair value of the interest and principal payments over the term of the loan.
+The Company has recognised intercompany loan arrangements of £174,464,590 (2021: £235,243,967) which are not repayable on demand.
+These arrangements are presented in Note 11, which illustrates the fair value of the interest and principal payments over the term of the loan.

-The equity reserve of £50,699,089 (2020: £26,277,314) represents the legal value of the intercompany loan arrangements that is not reflected within the value presented in Notes 10 and 11.
-Upon final repayment of the loan a reserve transfer will take place between the equity reserve and the profit and loss reserve.
+The equity reserve of £Nil (2021: £50,699,089) represents the legal value of the intercompany loan arrangements that is not reflected within the value presented in Note 11.
+On 1 July 2021 there was a transfer between the equity reserve and the profit and loss account to reflect that the interest rate charged on the loan increased to market rate.